 Our focus for remote study will be on the core subjects for Key Stage 3 students and examination subjects for Key Stage 4 students.
 Year 9 students will study their option subjects for Key Stage 4.

 The amount of work set for each subject will reflect the weighting each subject receives in the normal timetable:

 |Expected hours per week:

 Year 9 & 10

 |All other subjects||3*|

-Year 10 should continue to prepare for their GCSE and equivalent qualifications by revising as per their revision timetables.
-Some practical subjects, such as Physical Education and Arts, will set theory-based work in the first instance for Years 10 (exam groups).
+Year 10 students should continue to prepare for their GCSE and equivalent qualifications by revising as per their timetables.
+Some practical subjects, such as Sports Science and Art, will set theory-based work.

 How can families help?